marcs-feh/pomodoro/README.md

-You should probably keep the source code as it is the best way to modify this software, notification events are handled by a simple shell script that is called at runtime, assuming you have some sort of POSIX complaint shell, just edit `notify.sh` to your liking, an example is playing a sound notification with mpv or using `xsetroot` to inform you through a status bar, this is up to the user, by default an `echo` command is used.
+You should probably keep the source code as it is the best way to modify this software, notification events are handled by a simple shell script that is called at runtime, assuming you have some sort of POSIX complaint shell, just edit `notify` to your liking, an example is playing a sound notification with mpv or using `xsetroot` to inform you through a status bar, this is up to the user, by default an `echo` command is used.